programmer90000/fitness-logger/docs/documentation.md

 The `eslint.config.js` file defines linting and formatting options for the repository.
 It ensures all code pushed to the repository follows pre-defined rules to keep all files consistent and error-free.

 ## `LICENSE.md`
-The `LICENSE.md` file contains the license used for this repository
+The `LICENSE.md` file contains the license used for this repository.

 ## `nodemon.json`
 The `nodemon.json` file restarts the Node server whenever any file changes are detected.